scrage/ou/The Nature of Postgraduate Study/The Nature of Postgraduate Study.md

 # Reflective thinking, reflective learning and academic writing
 ## Reflection
-The _process_ of reflectiontypically involve:
+The _process_ of reflection typically involve:
  - thinking with a purpose
  - introspection (looking within oneself, examining one's conscious thoughts and feelings)
  - questioning and probing